skofic/environmental-services/notes/README.md

 ### Dataset

-This collection contains one record for each dataset featured in the database.
-A dataset represents a set of indicators belonging to the same repository, having the same resolution and sharing the same time series resolution.
+This collection contains one record for each *dataset* featured in the database.
+A dataset represents a *set of indicators* belonging to the *same repository*, they must have the same *grid resolution* and share the same *time series resolution*.
 You have seen references to elements of this collection in almost all collections of the database.

 #### Data

-Records of this collection contain a set of fields that record the metadata of the dataset, this is a typical record example:
+Records of this collection contain a set of fields that record the *metadata* of the *dataset*, this is a typical record example:

 ```json
 {